After comparing full-service movers online, Kallie hired Colonial Van Lines to handle her 1,100-mile relocation.

 How Kallie researched potential movers

-She began doing Google searches, checking online review sites, and comparing prospective movers on moveBuddha about a month in advance.
+About a month out, Kallie began doing Google searches, checking online review sites, and comparing prospective movers on moveBuddha.

 Colonial’s estimate included: